excelsky/msan622/homework1/README.md

 ```
 [INSTRUCTIONS: Include instructions on how to run your code.
 See [`homework0`](../homework0) for an example.]

+This will generate 4 images and some text output.
+See below for details.

 ## Discussion ##

 [DISCUSSION: Include a discussion here if required by the assignment.]